ZhiningLiu1998/mesa/README.md

 # Cite Us

-**If you find this repository/work helpful, please cite our work:**
+**If you find this repository helpful in your work or research, we would greatly appreciate citations to the following paper:**

 ```
 @inproceedings{liu2020mesa,